Then Came Bronson backdrop

 S1:E1

-In the season opener Jim Bronson takes a temp job at Hanrahan School, a summer camp for disturbed children run by noted therapist Edward Hanrahan and his daughter Doris Hanrahan.
-Doris is by chance an old girlfriend of Bronson.
-He becomes affected by a small autistic boy John known as ""the runner"" for his penchant to flee.
-Edward Hanrahan gives Bronson wide latitude in dealing with John and this leads to complications.
+Bronson takes a temp job at Hanrahan School, a summer camp for disturbed children run by noted therapist Edward Hanrahan and his daughter Doris, who is by chance an old girlfriend of Bronson.
+He becomes affected by a small autistic boy John known as 'The Runner' for his penchant to flee.
+Hanrahan gives Bronson wide latitude in dealing with John, which leads to complications.

 8.3/10(23 votes)